Twin Perspectives

 • Work with Us

-Hot air ballooning in Cappadocia has been on my bucket list for years.
+A ride in a Cappadocia hot air balloon has been on my bucket list for years.

 In fact, I can still remember the day that I discovered this mystical, balloon-filled landscape.
-Scrolling through Instagram one grey afternoon, I paused as a video appeared of what I presumed to be a film set.
+Scrolling through Instagram one grey afternoon, I paused at a video of hot air ballooning in Cappadocia and was immediately transfixed.

 Mesmerised, I watched as hundreds of hot air balloons floated through sugary pink skies; a lunar like landscape falling away below them.
 Awe-struck, I began to furiously research its location; discovering that it was in fact Cappadocia – a remote region in central Turkey.

-Within minutes my mind was set: it would now be my life’s mission to experience hot air ballooning in Cappadocia, Turkey (despite my severe vertigo).
+Within minutes my mind was set: it would now be my life’s mission to experience to take a hot air balloon ride in Cappadocia, Turkey (despite my severe vertigo).

-Five years on, and while deciding the second destination for our TTT Tour, I realised it was the ideal time to create an itinerary that would finally take me to the mythical place that I’d now dedicated four Pinterest boards to.
+Five years on, and while deciding the second destination for our TTT Tour, I realised it was the ideal time to create an itinerary that would finally take me to the mythical place of hot air balloon rides.

-Deciding to plan an adventure that would take in the sights and sounds of both Istanbul and Cappadocia, I spent the next four months obsessing over what life would be like up in those magical dawn skies.
+Deciding to plan an adventure that would take in the sights and sounds of both Istanbul and Cappadocia, I spent the next four months obsessing over what life would be like in a Cappadocia hot air balloon.

-Including details on how to get to Cappadocia, where to stay in Cappadocia, and how to plan the hot air balloon ride itself, below is all the information you need to plan that trip of a lifetime.
+This guide details how to get to Cappadocia from Istanbul, where to stay in Cappadocia, and how to plan a hot air balloon ride in Cappadocia.

 We’d recommend pairing your hot air balloon ride in Cappadocia with a trip to Istanbul.
 Read our guide to three days in this incredible city here.